FAQ, the Royal Swedish Academy of Sciences’ scholarships

 I don’t live or conduct research in Sweden.
 Can I apply for a scholarship?

-You must be affiliated with a Swedish university to be eligible to apply.
+You must be active and employed at a Swedish higher education institution or another public research principal to be eligible to apply.

 I am not a Swedish citizen, but I live in Sweden.
 Can I apply?

-Yes, you can apply for our scholarships as long as you have an affiliation with a Swedish university.
+Yes, you can apply for our scholarships and research grants as long as you are active and employed at a Swedish higher education institution or another public research principal.

 Application